-I grew up in South East Asia where women suffer few hormonal imbalances: they get pregnant easily, have no difficulty losing weight after pregnancy, struggle with little depression and anxiety, and slide into menopause with a sense of grace and deeper wisdom.
-Thyroid conditions have historically not been a pandemic and adrenal fatigue is unknown to most Asian women.
+I grew up in South East Asia where women suffer few hormonal imbalances: they often get pregnant easily, usually have no difficulty losing weight after pregnancy, struggle with little depression and anxiety, and slide into menopause with a sense of grace and deeper wisdom.
+Thyroid conditions have historically not been a pandemic and adrenal fatigue is unknown to most women in South East Asia .

 This is in stark contrast to the realities of Western women.
 The culture we grew up in taught us to believe that women and hormones are synonymous with being crazy, fat, tired, having no control and going on birth control pills to “manage it all.”